top of page

 Businesses are entitled to deduct their expenses from their sales in order to determine their taxable profit.

 If you have a hobby, your sales are reported as income and you can deduct your expenses to up the amount of your sales.
-Important: Hobby expenses can only be deducted as a personal itemized deduction under the miscellaneous deduction category.
+On the other hand, hobby expenses can only be deducted as a personal itemized deduction under the miscellaneous deduction category.
 Until 2025, that category is not deductible at all.
 The result is that the sales from a hobby are fully taxable without being able to deduct expenses.

 Also read